Amelia has been an avid gardener since childhood and enjoys experimenting with natural and sustainable gardening methods.

 In order to ensure sufficient dietary protein, worms or grub should be provided, especially in winter if possible.
 As with all things in a permaculture system, these will also serve multiple functions including waste disposal and production of fertilizer.

-Finally, the method of feeding will determine what you grow and how much work is required on you part.
+Finally, the method of feeding will determine what you grow and how much work is required on your part.
 The more the chickens harvest for themselves the less human energy is required.

 What to Grow